 I am making the spectrum capture files available for your analysis and research.
 Each file contains a 5 minute segment.
 If you download a group of files, they will play in succession.

 You can use the demo version of the Perseus software or any other software that can read the Perseus data, such as Linrad or HDSDR.
-You cannot use just an audio player to play the files, even though they have .wav extentions.
+You cannot use just an audio player to play the files, even though they have .wav extensions.

 Should you perform any analysis or otherwise make use of the files, I’d like to hear from you in the comments below.